-- The reason for this is that the medical field and system of healthcare delivery is very complex.
-And without any formal education on the subject, to be able to understand everything in the right context, decide what is significant and what is not, is literally expecting too much.
+The reason for this is that the medical field and system of healthcare delivery are very complex.
+And without any formal education on the subject, to be able to understand everything in the right context, decide what is significant and what is not is literally expecting too much.

-- So, even if you think that you are narrating the story right, there might be a less appreciated version of the same story out there, which you did not have any idea.
+So, even if you think that you are narrating the story right, there might be a less appreciated version of the same story out there, which you did not have any idea about.
 Thus, it is better to upload the exact report of the investigation performed.
-This is true for most investigations of body fluids (blood tests, urine tests, etc.), endoscopy pictures and radiologist’s report of the imaging like ultrasound, mammogram, CT scan, MRI, etc.
+This is true for most investigations of body fluids (blood tests, urine tests, etc.), endoscopy pictures, and radiologist’s reports of the imaging like ultrasound, mammogram, CT (computed tomography) scan, MRI (magnetic resonance imaging), etc.

-- Providing incomplete information is a more common issue.
-For example, if someone asks the question ‘the doctors told me patient has a 5 cm X 3 cm bleed on the left side of the brain, so what is the prognosis of the patient?’
+Providing incomplete information is a more common issue.
+For example, if someone asks the question, ‘the doctors told me a patient has a 5 cm X 3 cm bleed on the left side of the brain, so what is the prognosis of the patient?’

-- If you were ever admitted to a hospital or underwent surgery, the most important record is the discharge summary and investigation sheet (and operative findings in the case of surgery).
-Please insist on getting a complete summary at discharge, for every hospital admission.
+If you were ever admitted to a hospital or underwent surgery, the most important record is the discharge summary and investigation sheet (and operative findings in the case of surgery).
+Please insist on getting a complete summary at discharge for every hospital admission.
 If your patient is currently admitted, you have the right to get a written copy of the current status of the patient, to seek a second opinion.
-So talk to your doctor; if there is mutual trust, everything works out and your doctor may even advice you go online or explain it to you why the suggestion is applicable or not applicable to your patient.
+So talk to your doctor; if there is mutual trust, everything works out, and your doctor may even advise you to go online or explain to you why the suggestion is applicable or not applicable to your patient.